Natashina/UFOs/README.md

 The aim is to create additional four filters for the webpage to allow users to filter the data by multiple factors.

-1. Firstly, to keep track of all filters, a variable "filters" has been declared as follows:
+1. To keep track of all filters, a variable "filters" has been declared as follows:

     var filters = {
         Date:"",